 If you snowboard and want to explore the backcountry, you should definitely buy a splitboard.
 To quote a splitboard propaganda bumper sticker: Splitboarding is the Answer.
 It's is the best tool for traveling across and up snow-covered terrain, and then shredding back down.
 It isn't mandatory; the option of snowshoeing exists but isn't conducive to long term backcountry goals.
 However, snowshoes do have a valuable purpose.
 If you're unsure if backcountry snowboarding is for you, then do your first season on snowshoes.
 Even better, borrow a pair for your first few tours.
 You'll be in great physical shape and ecstatic when you use a splitboard.

-Related: The Best Avalanche Beacons
+Related: Best Avalanche Beacon of 2020

 Overall, most splitboards are designed with descending in mind, and most snowboard manufacturers make their splitboards from solid models.
 Others have differentiated solid and split offerings.
 We have two main types of splitboards available to us, which include all-mountain or a powder specific style.